FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/widgets/boundary-condition-editor/Outflow.rst

 -  Tsunamis
 -  Flooding from a large river

-The time–stage relationship can be synchronized with rainfall and upstream watershed flooding.
+The timestage relationship can be synchronized with rainfall and upstream watershed flooding.
 Select the outflow nodes along the downstream boundary with a polygon.

 1. Click